 Who is Damian Smith?

 Damian is the youngest of six children from beautiful charismatic loving parents.
-Especially his mother who parented all six kids on her own after his father past away when Damian was only three.
+Especially his mother who parented all six kids on her own after his father passed away when Damian was only three.

 What would you do differently to what you do now?